 Complex Numbers

 The concept of negative square roots lays the foundation for understanding complex numbers.
-The imaginary unit i is defined as √-1, which is a negative square root.
+Day to day, the imaginary unit i is defined as √-1, which is a negative square root.
 Complex numbers are essential in many areas of science and engineering, including quantum mechanics and signal processing.

 How to Calculate the Negative Square Root of 4